Bulmer Hobson: Later years

-Hobson had an interest in the Esperanto language, after his death an Esperanto dictionary and novel was found in his library.
+Hobson was interested in the Esperanto language; after his death, an Esperanto dictionary and a novel were found in his library.

 After his retirement in 1948, Hobson built a house near Roundstone, Connemara.
 His wife Claire (née Gregan), from whom he had separated in the late 1930s, died in 1958.
 After suffering a heart attack in the 1960s, Hobson lived with his daughter and son-in-law, Camilla and John Mitchell, in Castleconnell, County Limerick, where he finished his account of his life, titled Ireland, Yesterday and Tomorrow (Anvil Books, Ireland, 1968).